News

 Myth: Allergy shots (immunotherapy) work instantly.

 Reality: These shots are game-changers for building long-term tolerance, but patience is key—they take months to start helping and years for full benefits.
 About 80-90% of people see real improvement, but it's a gradual process to retrain your immune system.
-Immunotherapy can teach your body to be “tolerant” to allergens rather than “allergic” over 3-5 years.
+Immunotherapy can teach your body to be “tolerant” to allergens rather than “allergic”- and sometimes that happens within 6 mos, sometimes it can take 1-2 years.
+But the total length of time to be on allergy shots is 3-5 years.

 Myth: Food sensitivity or intolerance is the same as a food allergy.

 Symptoms like bloating and constipation that are more chronic and occur even without eating are not consistent with allergies, so testing is not warranted for these symptoms.
+It's especially important to note that panels testing IgG to food is not scientifically proven and only tells you that you are tolerant to food.
+You can read more about this testing here.
 You could have other issues with food or digestion that are not indicative of an allergy, including irritable bowel syndrome (IBS) or lactose intolerance.
-Here’s a helpful link if you want more information.
+Here is a helpful link if you want more information.

 Myth: Allergy testing is painful and risky.

-Reality: Most tests are quick and easy—it's a plastic scratch on your skin that sits for 15 minutes.
+Reality: Most tests are quick and easy—a plastic scratch containing the allergen (i.e. peanuts, cats, dogs, etc.) on your skin that sits for 15 minutes.
 If you have a positive test, it looks and feels like a mosquito bite.
 Serious risks are rare (less than 1 in 10,000).
 We also sometimes check for allergies in blood tests via a simple blood draw, or we do food or drug oral challenges where you ingest the food or drug to assess for allergy.
 During these tests, the patient is watched very closely for reactions.

 Myth: The severity of the allergies doesn’t matter in regards to treatment.